Strongpreneur#Starting A Business

 The legal framework of the hire purchase agreement is that the hire purchase company hires the equipment to the intended purchaser who is given an option to purchase the equipment for a nominal sum when the hire charges have been paid.
 The legal title of the equipment remains with the owner until the aide exercises his right of option to purchase then the ownership passes to him.

-Initially, a deposit of between fifteen percent (15%) to thirty percent (30%) of the agreed amount will be required followed by series of installment payment which includes interest charges spread over an agreed period of time rather than making one large cash outlay at the time of first using the equipment.
+Initially, a deposit of between fifteen percent (15%) to thirty percent (30%) of the agreed amount will be required followed by series of installment payment which includes interest charges spread over an agreed period rather than making one large cash outlay at the time of first using the equipment.

 Advantages of Hire Purchase